encode/django-rest-framework/docs/api-guide/parsers.md

 ## Example

-The following is an example plaintext parser that will populate the `request.DATA` property with a string representing the body of the request.
+The following is an example plaintext parser that will populate the `request.data` property with a string representing the body of the request.

     class PlainTextParser(BaseParser):
     """